 If the fact that volcanic activity formed the Galapagos Islands no more than five million years ago piques your interest, you will find gratification from a discovery of new destination Punta Moreno on Isabela Island—the archipelago’s largest island.
 Here, you’ll see the breathtaking Pahoehoe lava field, which lies between two active volcanoes – Sierra Negra and Cerro Azul.
 The terrain resembles the melted aesthetic of a surrealist painting.
 The rich waters of Cromwell current wash the shores.
 As a result, you can see the largest marine iguanas of the archipelago basking on the rocks.
 Snorkeling can be one of the coldest of the trip, but also one of the most rewarding experiences.
 You might see penguins ‘flying’ underwater, green sea turtles, and marine iguanas.

 Not only will you spot many iconic bird species on Espanola, including Waved Albatrosses, Blue-Footed Boobies, Nazca Boobies, Frigatebirds, and more, but you will also be able to swim with playful sea lions.
-Off of the white-sanded shores of Bahia Gardner, you’ll have the opportunity to snorkel with large, colorful schools of tropical fish and an occasional manta ray.
+Off of the white-sanded shores of Gardner Bay, you’ll have the opportunity to snorkel with large, colorful schools of tropical fish and an occasional manta ray.
 Whitetip reef sharks may be spotted nearer the seabed.

 Genovesa, meanwhile, will offer you the chance to explore Darwin Bay, a flooded caldera.
 You can snorkel in an underwater wonderland that teems with life.
 If you feel active, climb ‘Prince Philip’s Steps,’ a steep path named after the Duke of Edinburgh who visited the island in 1965; remarkable spectacles of nesting Nazca Boobies, Great Frigatebirds with their vibrant red sacs, Red-footed Boobies, and perhaps even the elusive Short-eared Owl on a daytime hunt for Storm Petrels await.